slowernews/wisdom-tldr/chapters/chapter_1_self.md

 Treat haters like toddlers.
 When people criticize your life they are speaking about their fears and limitations not yours.
 Only take advice from those achieving what you want to achieve.
 Ignore and be flattered by the rest.
 Never hate people who are jealous of you.
 Respect their jealousy - they think that you’re better than them.
 If someone is copying you, you won.
 Jealousy comes in jokes, pay attention.

+> *"The dogs bark but the caravan moves on."
+-- Proverb*

+> *"If evil be spoken of you and it be true, correct yourself, if it be a lie, laugh at it."
+-- Epictetus*

+> *"The first art of kings is to endure hatred."
+-- Seneca*

 > *"Great spirits have always found violent opposition from mediocrities.
 The latter cannot understand it when a man does not thoughtlessly submit to hereditary prejudices but honestly and courageously uses his intelligence." (...)
 "If A is a success in life, then A = X + Y + Z. Work is X; Y is play; and Z is keeping your mouth shut."
 -- Albert Einstein*